MiiaNyy/Battleships/README.md

     coordinates: ['c3'], // hit coordinate
     shipSunk: false, // is the ship that is in this coordinate sunk
     neighbors: [ // neighbor coordinates of c3
-        {mark:'c2', tried: false}, // is this particular neighbor alreade tried {mark:'c4', tried: false},
+        {mark:'c2', tried: false}, // is this particular neighbor already tried {mark:'c4', tried: false},
         {mark:'b3', tried: false},
         {mark:'d3', tried: false},